Osmundsen's One Man Exhibit at Burrows Gallery 1975

 About 'Eagles Flight'

-The Bicentennial was the following year and I pre-exhibited the wax model at Burrows to some enthusiastic clients, who looked forward to seeing the sculpture in bronze.
-Tallix Foundry was the foundry I was able to cast it with.
+The Bicentennial was the following year and I exhibited the wax model at Burrows to some enthusiastic clients, who looked forward to seeing the sculpture in bronze.
+Tallix Foundry, in Peekskill, NY was the foundry I chose.

-After I completed the 'Eagles Flight', I created 'The Flight of the Terns', sculpting that work in wax, as well, at my gallery space at Burrows in Englewood, NJ..
-40 magazine, which was published nearby ran a feature on the bronzing process at Tallix Foundry, then located in Peekskill, NY.
-You may find that article of interest, as it follows a sculpture through the fascinating Lost Wax CirePerde.
-Ceramic Shell, bronze casting process.
+After completing the 'Eagles Flight', I created 'The Flight of the Terns', sculpting that work in wax, as well, at my gallery space at Burrows in Englewood, NJ..
+40 magazine, which was published nearby ran a feature on the bronzing process at Tallix Foundry, in Peekskill, NY.
+You may find that article of interest, as it follows a sculpture through the fascinating Lost Wax or CirePerde., bronze casting process.
 Both sculpture works were exhibited in my 1975 exhibition at Burrows.

-In 1986 I ended that year with opening an exhibit at the Sheraton Hotel and Towers in Stamford CT.
+In 1986 I opened a one-man exhibit at the Sheraton Hotel and Towers in Stamford CT.
 My one-man showing ran into 1990.
-During that exhibition the Lipton Tea Company purchased my bronze 'Shamrock-a Lipton tribute' as a retirement gift for the CEO and President of Lipton, Hubert M. Tibbetts, in 1988.
-That Bronze Sculpture introduced Hubert and his wife, Gunhild Tibbetts to my exhibit at the Sheraton.
-After an arranged meeting at the Sheraton, Hubert purchased 'Eagles Flight' for his new business and office in Palm Beach.
+During that exhibition the Lipton Tea Company purchased my bronze 'Shamrock-a Lipton tribute' as a retirement gift for the CEO and President of Lipton Tea Co., Hubert M. Tibbetts, in 1988.
+Shamrock introduced Hubert and his wife, Gunhild Tibbetts to my exhibit at the Sheraton.
+After a meeting at the Sheraton, Hubert purchased 'Eagles Flight' for his new business and office in Palm Beach.
 FL.

 Hubert had been an Eagle Scout and we were all delighted The Boy Scout Headquarters in Greenwich would accept the Eagle as a dedication to Mr. Hubert M. Tibbetts.